-What is the Premises Liability Law in Illinois?
+What is the Premises Liability Law in Elgin?

 Premises liability law was codified in the Illinois Premises Liability Act.
 It sets forth aspects of “reasonable care” and determines the property owner’s duties as related to the status of the person coming onto the property.
 The owner must fix any hazards or provide proper warning, or risk being the subject of a personal injury claim.
 These hazards include, but are not limited to: